Applicants must hold or obtain the following minimum qualifications before the Faculty will give consideration to admission:

 b) By taking the Academic version of the International English Language Testing System (IELTS) and obtaining a minimum score of 6.5* with no section less than 6.0*.

 c) By successfully completing the Tier 3 of the University of Calgary International Foundations Program and achieving a minimum grade of “B” in IFPX 290 Academic Writing and Grammar III and a minimum grade of “C” in both IFPX 293 Reading Comprehension & Proficiency III and IFPX 297 Listening Comprehension & Oral Fluency III*.
+Note: This program is currently suspended.
+New applications are not accepted.

 d) By taking the Michigan English Language Battery (MELAB) test and obtaining a minimum score of 80*.
 The MELAB test includes a written composition, a listening test, and a test of grammar, vocabulary, and reading comprehension.
 An optional speaking test is also available.